 Ligaments are vital for joint stability and protection.
 If strained and loose, the joint moves out of the track it was designed to follow, and the cartilage becomes worn causing osteoarthritis and associated pain.

 Prolotherapy for worn joints (knees, ankles) involves treatment of the ligaments around the joint and usually injection into the joint, as it also stimulates regrowth of cartilage.
-This has been seen on X-ray in some knees.
+This has be seen on X-ray in some knees.

 How Many Treatments?